 GDPR states that one can only gather personal information once a user has given explicit and informed consent.
-There’s a loophole and I’ll cover that below.
-The law also mandates that users must be able to access their personal information, delete it, and receive it in a machine-readable format, to allow the transfer of the data to a third party.
-The third-party detail, for example, can be about sending a hospital chart from one system to another.
+There’s a loophole, and I’ll cover that below.
+The law also mandates that users be able to access their personal information, delete it, and receive it in a machine-readable format to allow the transfer of the data to a third party.
+For example, the third-party detail can be about sending a hospital chart from one system to another.

 GDPR recognizes two types of agents: controllers (who collect data) and processors (who process data).
 A good number of SaaS services are mostly processors (handling outside data), but there are some controller functions they cover (e.g., collecting info when registering users).

 Let’s loop back to the loophole.
 It is as follows: you are permitted to collect and store data that is crucial for your business operations (i.e., “legitimate interests”) “after considering the interests of the individuals involved.”
 For more on this, check out #5.

 What does it take to become GDPR compliant?
 There are 12 steps:

 - Awareness — inform all employees about the initiative.

 - Information you hold — review all data streams handling personal data; make sure you’re not collecting data more than your product or service needs.
 Delete misplaced or unneeded data, especially if it just sits in your internal correspondence or ancient backups.
 Make sure all third parties plan on becoming GDPR-compliant as well (AWS and other major services will obviously do).

 - Individuals’ rights — make sure you provide the right to view (in a machine-readable format 🤖), modify, and delete data (either automatically or via a support request).
 When users delete their data, it also has to be deleted from any third party you’ve sent it to and can access.